patobottos/itacademy-react-notes/notes.md

 https://www.youtube.com/playlist?list=PL4cUxeGkcC9gZD-Tvwfod2gaISzfRiP9d<br/>
 by **The Net Ninja**<br/>

 React is an open source JavaScript view library, used for implementing user interfaces (UI).
-It was launched by Facebook in 2013.
+It was originally created by Jordan Walke and launched by Facebook in 2013.

 How is JavaScript and HTML linked?
 With a syntax, called **JSX**.
 This returns HTML content, through a function written in JavaScript.
 To write JavaScript within JSX, you simply include the code within curly braces.
 However, because JSX is not valid JavaScript, JSX code must be compiled into JavaScript. **Babel** is the most popular transpiler.

 In nested JSX, **one parent element** must wrap all the other elements.
 Otherwise, elements with no parent will not transpile.
+In order to use JSX we need to import React at the beginning of the file:

+    import React from "react"

 ### **VIRTUAL DOM**
 React uses a **Virtual DOM**, that is, an in-memory representation of the DOM.
 So, we can render JSX directly to the HTML DOM using React Rendering API known as ReactDOM.
 It offers a simple method to render React elements to the DOM which look like this: